fentas/c3io/README.md

 casper.exit();
 ```

-__notice__ for c3io is each line a command to be pass on.
+__notice__ for c3io is each line a command to be passed on.
 For that make sure it
 ends with an EOL.

 As you maybe noticed there is also the abillity to push for certain commands.